shchopraUCSD/ECE260B_Project/single_core/doc/notes.md

 - note that in numerator also, absolute value is used, in both RTL and TB, as per the canvas discussion.
 ### Synthesis
 - did two synth runs - with and without SRAM.
 The with SRAM run is what we will use for reporting synth power, area, timing
-- *typical* libraries are being used for all synthesis runs
+- *worst case* libraries are being used for all synthesis runs
 ### SRAM PNR
 - there is only one verilog fileset (in the rtl/ subdirectory) but for PNR, the gate-level netlist from synthesis is *copied* to the pnr's netlist/ subdirectory
 - had to remove filler/DCAP cells from SRAM PnR for it to work